Uniwersytet Warszawski / UW

 The academic year starts with an official ceremony at the beginning of October.
 A procession with the Rector, Vice-Rectors and members of the UW Senate walks from Kazimierzowski Palace – which houses the offices of the UW authorities – to the University’s largest hall, the Adam Mickiewicz Assembly Hall in the Auditorium Maximum building.
 During the opening ceremony, the Rector presents student books to the first-year students who have scored the highest marks in the admission process.

-Classes will start from 1.10.2019 and last till the penultimate week of January.
+Classes start from 1st of October and last till the penultimate week of January.
 They will be followed by a two week examination period.
-The whole semester will end on the first week of February.
+The whole semester will end in the first week of February.

 • Accommodation